UX Case Study

 Editorial car listings, not a grid

 Competitors used thumbnail grids that made £800/day Bentleys look identical to £100/day economy cars.
-For a luxury service, the browsing experience IS the brand experience.
+This is a fundamentally broken mental model for luxury.
+The browsing experience IS the brand experience, and cluttered grids feel like a used car lot, not a curated selection.

-I designed full-width editorial cards with cinematic photography, transparent all-inclusive pricing, and curated "Concierge Picks", showing 3-5 vehicles instead of the full fleet of 47.
+I designed full-width editorial cards with cinematic photography, transparent all-inclusive pricing, and a curated "Concierge Picks" section showing 3-5 hand-selected vehicles instead of the full fleet of 47.
+The reduction felt like taste-making, not limiting inventory.

 Decision 03